TatyanaFilimonova/Home-work-15/README.md

    - Rest_server

- Database models (powered by Postgres and mapped by Django ORM for all packages - spyders and rest_api)
+ Database models (powered by Postgres and mapped by Django ORM for all the packages - spyders and rest_api)

   - Sports

   - Article

-   To have an ability to import Django models into Scrapy, please change path in Scrapy settings.py:
+   To have an ability to import Django models into Scrapy, please change path in Scrapy settings.py  for ABSOLUTE path to you Django project:

-      sys.path.insert(0,'users/filim/goit/hw15/rest_api')

-   for ABSOLUTE path to you Django project.
+      sys.path.insert(0,'/users/filim/goit/hw15/rest_api')

 To launch spyders:

   - cd [sport_spyder]